tobua/epic-cli/README.md

 secret
 ```

 Stores and retreives `.env` variables for the current project from iCloud on macOS.
-Run `secret list` to show all currently stored secrets.
+Add the `--list` flag to show all currently stored secrets.

 ```
 global